golang/proposal/design/25530-notary.md

-A complete solution for notary privacy concerns is to for developers to access the notary only through a proxy, such as a local Athens instance or JFrog’s GoCenter, assuming those proxies add support for proxying and caching the Go notary service endpoints.
+A complete solution for notary privacy concerns is to for developers to access the notary only through a proxy, such as a local Athens instance or JFrog Artifactory instance, assuming those proxies add support for proxying and caching the Go notary service endpoints.